JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 O world, be alert and wakeful ; even while awake you are being robbed, my brethren.
 Even while the Veds, who are alert sentinels, look on, Death will take you away.
-The fool, the blockhead, and the pagan think that the nim is a mango, and the mango a nim;[^xx1] That a ripe plantain-tree [^xx2] is but a prickly bush, and that the fruit of the coco-nut [^xx3] is like the ripe fruit of the simmal.
+The fool, the blockhead, and the pagan think that the nim is a mango, and the mango a nim;[^327] That a ripe plantain-tree [^328] is but a prickly bush, and that the fruit of the coco-nut [^329] is like the ripe fruit of the simmal.
 God is the sugar which hath been spilled in the dust ; it cannot be picked up by the elephant.
 Saith Kabir, renounce family, caste, and lineage, become an ant, and thou canst pick up and eat the sugar.
 A remonstrance to a Brahman for offering animal sacrifice to an idol.

-Maru I
+<p style="text-align:center;">MARU</p>

+<p style="text-align:center;">I</p>

 O Pandit, what folly meditatest thou ?
-Thou shalt be ruined with all thy family for not having repeated God's name, O luckless man.
+Thou shalt be ruined with all thy family for not having repeated God's _name_, O luckless man.
 What availeth thee to read the Veds and the Purans ?
-It is like loading a donkey with sandal whose perfume he valueth not.
+It is like loading a donkey with sandal _whose perfume he valueth not_.
-Thou knowest not how to repeat God's name ; how shalt thou be saved ?
+Thou knowest not how _to repeat_ God's name ; how shalt thou be saved ?
 Thou takest life and deemest it religious ; tell me, my brother, what thou callest irreligious.
 Thou makest thyself out an excellent muni ; whom callest thou a butcher ?
-Mentally blind thou knowest not thyself ;[^xx4]
+Mentally blind thou knowest not thyself ;[^330] <span id="p248"><sup><small>[ p.

-[^xx1] They think good evil and evil good.
-The fruit of the mm is bitter, of the mango sweet.

-[^xx2] God's name. [^xx3] Association with saints. [^xx4] That is, God who is in thee.

-<span id="p248"><sup><small>[ p.
 248 ]</small></sup></span>
 What shalt thou cause others to know ?
 Thou sellest knowledge for money, thy life passeth in vain.
-Narad and Vyas declare— and thou mayest go and ask Shukdev also — Saith Kabir, too, by uttering the name of God ye shall be delivered ; otherwise ye shall perish, my brethren.
+Narad and Vyas declare— and thou mayest go and ask Shukdev also — Saith Kabir, _too_, by uttering the name of God ye shall be delivered ; otherwise ye shall perish, my brethren.

 It is the condition of the heart, not man's garb or place of residence, which produces happiness.

 <p style="text-align:center;">II</p>

-Unless you remove evil from your hearts, how shall you find God by dwelling in the forest ?
+Unless you remove evil from your hearts, how shall you find _God_ by dwelling in the forest ?
 They who deem their own homes equal to the forest are perfect among men.
 You shall obtain true happiness,
-If you lovingly repeat the name of the Life of the world.
+If you lovingly repeat _the name of_ the Life _of the world_.
-What avail wearing matted hair, smearing yourselves with ashes, and dwelling in caves ?
+What avail _wearing_ matted hair, smearing yourselves with ashes, and dwelling in caves ?
 He who hath conquered his own heart hath conquered the world, because he is free from the deadly sins.
 All people use eye-wash, but there is a difference in their blandishments.
-The eyes to which the surma of divine knowledge is applied, are acceptable to God.
+The eyes to which the surma of divine knowledge is applied, are acceptable _to God_.
-Saith Kabir, I now know God ; the guru hath explained divine knowledge to me ;
+Saith Kabir, I now know _God_ ; the guru hath explained divine knowledge _to me_ ;
 I have met God who dwelleth in the heart ; my mind shall now no more wander.

 The following was addressed to a Jogi whom Kabir found begging and boasting that he had obtained all spiritual wealth and perfection : —

 <p style="text-align:center;">III</p>

 What hath he who hath obtained spiritual wealth and supernatural power to do with any one ?
 What shall I say regarding thy language ?
 I am much ashamed to speak to thee.
-He who hath obtained God,

-<span id="p249"><sup><small>[ p.
+He who hath obtained God, <span id="p249"><sup><small>[ p.
 249 ]</small></sup></span>
 Wandereth not from door to door.
-This false world greatly burneth for wealth in the hope of using it for a few days.
+This false world greatly burneth _for wealth_ in the hope of using it for a few days.
 Whosoever drinketh God's water shall not be thirsty again ;
 He who knoweth God by the favour of the guru abandoneth all worldly desires.
-When the heart is withdrawn from the world, the True One appeareth everywhere.
+When the heart is withdrawn _from the world_, the True One appeareth everywhere.
 The name of God saveth him who hath tasted its savour.
 Saith Kabir, I have become gold, my doubts have fled, and I have crossed the ocean.

 It was made a reproach to Kabir that he being a weaver dared preach to men of high caste.
 Upon this he preached equality of all men.

 <p style="text-align:center;">IV</p>

-As the bubbles of the river are accounted water and blend with the water of the ocean, So the man who looketh on all with an equal eye, shall become pure and blend with the Infinite.
+As the bubbles of the river are accounted water and blend with the water of the ocean, _So the man who looketh on all_ with an equal eye, shall become pure and blend with the Infinite.
-Why should I return to this world ?
+Why should I return _to this world_ ?
 Transmigration taketh place by God's order ; he who obeyeth it shall blend with Him.
 When this fabric of five elements perisheth, my wandering shall be at an end.
 Forswearing sects, I look on all as equal and meditate on the one Name.
 I devote myself to and perform the duties which God assigned me.
 If God bestow mercy on me, I shall be absorbed in Him under the instruction of my guru.
-He who in life is in death, and who from death [^xx1] returneth to life shall not be born again.
+He who in life is in death, and who from death [^331] returneth to life shall not be born again.
 Saith Kabir, he who is permeated with the Name fixeth his love on God.
-Being dead toward God.

 <span id="p250"><sup><small>[ p.
 250 ]</small></sup></span>